Officer Qualification Record

 The Officer Qualification Record (OQR), NAVMC 123a, is one of the best sources of information concerning US Marine officers.
 It is similar to the enlisted Service Record Book (SRB) with only minor differences.
 This "record presents a cumulative and concise summary of basic events in the officer's career from the time of acceptance of appointment to separation.
 The OQR also serves as the basis for reporting information into the Marine Corps Total Force System and provides commanders with background information to assist them in officer personnel planning and assignment."

-An officer's OQR contains, at a minimum, his NAVMC 763 (Appointment Acceptance) (essentially the officer version of a contract), NAVMC 118(3) (Chronological Record), NAVMC 118(11) (Administrative Remarks), Record of Emergency Data (RED), and Servicemembers Group Life Insurance (SGLI) Beneficiary Election Form.
-In addition to this, if the officer is a "mustang", prior enlisted, his enlistment contract(s), and DD Form 214.
+An officer's OQR contains, at a minimum, his NAVMC 763 Appointment Acceptance, (essentially their acceptance of the commission), NAVMC 118(3) (Chronological Record), NAVMC 118(11) (Administrative Remarks), Record of Emergency Data (RED), and Servicemembers Group Life Insurance (SGLI) Beneficiary Election Form.
+In addition to this, if the officer is a "mustang" (prior enlisted), their enlistment contract(s), and DD Form 214.
 A NAVMC 10922 (Dependency Affidavit) is also included for married officers.